Modern Languages & Joint Schools

 • Modern Languages are taught in St John's through a combination of seminars and tutorials for the courses on literature, film, thought or linguistics, as chosen by students.
 Our tutors are experts who work with you closely throughout your undergraduate career.

 • Our students are also part of top-quality departments, led by scholars of international standing.
-In the most recent QS World University Rankings (2020), Oxford came first for Modern Languages.
+In recent years, the Oxford Modern Languages Faculty has consistently been in the top 2 of both UK and international university rankings.

 • All modern languages students have access to the University's excellently equipped Language Centre.